-- Passage of the Communication & Literacy Massachusetts Tests for Educator Licensure (MTEL) for admission to the licensure track - Two (2) Professional letters of recommendation, at least 1 recommendation from a current supervisor - 1-2 page personal statement detailing why you are interested in pursuing a graduate degree in education and how you hope the degree will impact you both personally and professionally.
+- Passage of the Communication & Literacy Massachusetts Tests for Educator Licensure (MTEL) for admission to the licensure track - Two (2) Professional letters of recommendation, at least 1 recommendation from a current supervisor - Personal statement using the prompts detailed below for the type of license sought - Applicants for Initial Licensure - o In a minimum of 500 words, please answer the following two questions: - Why are you interested in pursuing a graduate degree in education at AIC? - What are your career goals and how will enrolling in this program impact your educational, personal, and professional growth? - Applicants for Professional Licensure - o In a minimum of 750 words, please answer the following three questions: - Why are you interested in pursuing a graduate degree in education at AIC?